Operation Mersad: Aftermath

 Operation Mersad was the last land battle of the Iran–Iraq War.

 The last notable combat actions of the war took place on 3 August 1988, in the Persian Gulf when the Iranian navy fired on a freighter and Iraq launched chemical attacks on Iranian civilians, killing an unknown number of them and wounding 2,300.

-Resolution 598 came into effect on 8 August 1988, ending all combat operations between the two countries.
-By 20 August 1988, peace was restored.
-UN peacekeepers belonging to the UNIIMOG mission took the field, remaining on the Iran–Iraq border until 1991.
+On 8 August 1988, the UN Secretary-General announced that Iran and Iraq had agreed to a ceasefire with effect from 20 August 1988 under Resolution 598.
+By 20 August 1988, the ceasefire had come into effect, and UN peacekeepers belonging to the UNIIMOG mission were present in Iran and Iraq, remaining on the Iran–Iraq border until 1991.
 While the war was now over, Iraq spent the rest of August and early September clearing the Kurdish resistance.
 Using 60,000 troops along with helicopter gunships, chemical weapons (poison gas), and mass executions, Iraq hit 15 villages, killing rebels and civilians, and forced tens of thousands of Kurds to relocate to forced settlements.
 Many Kurdish civilians immigrated to Iran.
 By 3 September 1988, the anti-Kurd campaign ended, and all resistance had been crushed.
 400 Iraqi soldiers and 50,000 Kurdish civilians and soldiers had been killed.

 Following the operation, Iran executed several thousand political prisoners across the country, mainly members of the MEK, but also members of the Tudeh Party (Communist Party) and other opposition groups.
 The estimates for number of executions vary from 5,000 to 30,000 people.
 The death toll may have been higher for those MEK executed by frontline courts-martial or dying in prison.

 Ali Sayad Shirazi was the Iranian commander responsible for the coordination between the Revolutionary Guard and the Iranian army.
 In April 1999, an MEK operative posing as a roadsweeper killed Shirazi outside his home.